 How To View a Private Instagram Account

 But what if you want to view a private Instagram account?
 Or you want to ensure no one is viewing your private account without your knowledge?
-There aren’t any easy answers to either of those questions, but that doesn’t mean they’re unsolvable without a bit of hard work and effort.
-Let’s view how to make your Instagram profile private, and how to view private accounts secretly—plus, how to make sure no one’s viewing your own account info.
+Let’s view how to make your Instagram profile private, and how people can view private accounts.

 How to Make Your Instagram Account Private

-When you’re ready to make your account private, flip the switch on this option, Instagram will warn you about approving followers and your existing followers being unaffected by the change.
-Confirm your selection, and that’s it—your account is now private.
 If at any time you want to make your account public once more, follow the steps above and flip the switch for private accounts off.
-You’ll receive another confirmation message, and that’ll be that.
 You can do this as many times as you’d like without any repercussions—remember that any posts you shared while your account was private will become public as soon as you flip that switch off.

 Can I See a Private Instagram Account?